kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 ## Paying for Usage of the Lit Network

+You can facilitate payment for the Lit network within session signatures.

 The correct code implementation will depend on whether you're using the free-to-use `datil-dev` network, or one of the "paid" networks: `datil` or `datil-test`.

 Usage of the `datil` and `datil-test` networks require the use of [Lit Capacity Credits](../../../sdk/capacity-credits.md).
 Currently, Capacity Credits are paid for using the `tstLPX` token and don't require any real-world money.
 However, in the future you will need to pay real-world money for usage of Lit networks, and `datil` and `datil-test` are the Lit networks where this functionality is being tested and refined.

+To implement payments correctly, include a [`capacityDelegationAuthSig`](https://developer.litprotocol.com/sdk/capacity-credits#createcapacitydelegationauthsig) within the `capabilityAuthSigs` array when generating session signatures.

 ## Storing `SessionSigs`